On this page

 Requirements business stationery

-You must always include your trading name, Dutch Business Register number (Handelsregisternummer) and VAT number.
+You must always include your trading name, Dutch Commercial Register number (Handelsregisternummer) and VAT number.
 The same applies to your website.
 If you operate a cooperative, mutual insurance society, private company (besloten vennootschap, bv) or public company (naamloze vennootschap, nv) and your trading name differs from the registered name (the name in the deed of incorporation), you include both the full registered name and your trading name in your business correspondence.
 For a private or public company you must include the registered office address (place of business) of the corporate entity alongside the registered name.

 Not compulsory, but useful